muimidean/Movie-Analysis-Project/README.md

 * Examine the combined influence of rating, vote counts and budget on worldwide revenue.

 ## Data Understanding
-We obtain our dataset from the [Github](https://github.com/learn-co-curriculum/dsc-phase-2-project-v3.git.)
-To streamline data management, we create a new SQLite dataset name movie_data.db and store it in the Data folder, consolidating only the relevant tables required for analysis.
+We obtaines our dataset from the [Github](https://github.com/learn-co-curriculum/dsc-phase-2-project-v3.git.)
+To streamline data management, we created a new SQLite dataset name movie_data.db and store it in the Data folder, consolidating only the relevant tables required for analysis.

 ## Data Preparation
-We perform basic data inspection to ensure data quality.
+We performed basic data inspection to ensure data quality.
 This included exploring every table in the dataset.

 ## Data Cleaning
-We clean the dataset to ensure accuracy and consistency before analysis.
+We cleaned the dataset to ensure accuracy and consistency before analysis.
 This involves handling missing values, verifying datatypes, checking duplicates and filtering the data.

 ## Feature Engineering
-We perform feature engineering to prepare the dataset for analysis.
+We performed feature engineering to prepare the dataset for analysis.
 This involved merging the tables using the key variables such as movie_id, movie titles and total_gross.
 The merged dataset allows us to analyze relationships across different aspects of movie performance effectively.

 ## Data Analysis
-we perform univariate, bivariate and multivariate analysis.
+we performed univariate, bivariate and multivariate analysis.

 ## Findings
-We check for the distribution of the most prevalent genres
+We checked for the distribution of the most prevalent genres

 <img width="800" height="590" alt="image" src="https://github.com/user-attachments/assets/99843b38-8fa3-45cb-906f-739b5c15d258" />

 The plot shows that the most profitable movie genres combine action and adventure with elements like sci-fi, fantasy, comedy or animation.
 These blends attract broad audiences and generate the highest returns, indicating that films mixing excitement, imagination and humor have the greatest commercial appeal.

-We check for the top performing studios
+We checked for the top performing studios

 <img width="800" height="590" alt="image" src="https://github.com/user-attachments/assets/8e1b28b6-7284-499b-91fe-9c77bc2b008c" />